 Who we are

-Founded in 1972 as the Brandywine Graphic Workshop, in the Spring Garden neighborhood of North Philadelphia—a low-moderate income predominantly Black and Hispanic, working class community—as a collective of artists and art teachers, Brandywine was incorporated as a 501(3) tax-exempt cultural institution in 1974.
+Founded in 1972 as the Brandywine Graphic Workshop in the Spring Garden neighborhood of North Philadelphia—a low-to-moderate income, predominantly Black and Hispanic working-class community—as a collective of artists and art teachers, Brandywine was incorporated as a 501(c)(3) tax-exempt cultural institution in 1974.

 Discover the World through Art

 BWA holds, promotes, and pursues a vision focused on developing and supporting programming that makes quality art and art experiences widely accessible and available to diverse national and international communities through direct and digital engagement.

 BWA offers educational training and mentoring programs that nurture young people, spur creative expression, provide exposure to a variety of art forms and media, and offer career pathways for those with talent and professional aspirations.

 BWA provides a portal to global perspectives and diverse cultures and audiences through free and easy access to its art collections and learning tools.